Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Color Matching

 highly recommend laminating these pages!
 After laminating, I whole punch the first page and place it in my binder.
 Then, I cut out the squares on the second page to use for matching.
+I use clear velcro dots to secure the matching pieces to the page.

 teachingmytoddler-7669.jpg